 Shopping for a smartwatch might seem easy at first, but it can quickly become daunting.
-If you’re an iPhone user, you clearly think of the Apple Watch first — but it’s 2022 and there are three models to pick from: Series 3, SE and Series 7.
+If you’re an iPhone user, you clearly think of the Apple Watch first — but it’s 2023 and there are four models to pick from: Series 8, SE, Ultra and Hermès.
 Or maybe Fitbit’s Sense or Versa that mixes heavy health features with some communication convenience catches your eye.
 And if you’re on Android, is the Samsung Galaxy Watch worth a look with the redesigned Wear OS?

 Well, we’ve done the legwork by continually testing smartwatches day by day, week by week and month by month this year.
 As each new model hits the market, we strap it to our wrist and put it through the wringer.
 Of course, that means this guide is ever evolving, evidenced by a new winner.
 After copious testing, here are the best smartwatches out now:

 For those still rocking with a Series 4 Apple Watch or older, the Series 8 is a great upgrade and also a good choice for first-time smartwatch buyers.
 With a familiar feel, the Series 8 has excellent performance, beautiful design and lot of new features.